SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-06-dems-win-repubs-insurrection.md

 West Virginia.
 The good side of me wants to say they're a poor state and probably need it.
 The angry side of me wants to say it's just another blue dog in the manger.

-It _should_ have been a good day.
+Today _should_ have been a good day.
 It was not.

 ---